NDepend

 Improve your .NET code quality with NDepend

-High Code Maintainability is the key to make both the management and the developers happy:
+High .NET Code Maintainability is the key to achieve both happy management and happy developers:

-• Maintainability lets a product evolves naturally at a sustained pace with controlled cost.
+• Maintainability lets a product evolve naturally at a sustained pace with controlled cost.

 • Maintainability lets developers add new features and improve existing ones without spending most of their time refactoring old dusty code and fixing bugs.

-Layered Architecture prevents entangled code, the well know spaghetti code phenomenon.
-Dependencies get mastered and when it is time for the code to evolve new classes and interfaces naturally integrate with existing ones.
+Layered Architecture prevents entangled code, the well-known spaghetti code phenomenon.
+It fosters full control over dependencies.
+When it is time for the code to evolve new classes and interfaces naturally integrate with existing ones.

-High Test Coverage Ratio means that when code covered by tests get refactored, existing tests get impacted.
-With not much efforts the developer discovers regression problems and fix them before they go to production and become bugs to fix.
+High Test Coverage Ratio means that when code covered by tests gets refactored, existing tests get impacted.
+With not much effort the developer discovers regression problems and fixes them before they go to production and become bugs to fix.
 The more code is covered by tests the more you’ll benefit from this shield.

 When writing a tool for developers, the most satisfying part is to challenge the tool on its own code: this practice is named dogfooding.
 We just rewrote completely the dependency graph of NDepend so let’s use this important refactoring as a case study.
-Then we’ll see how to automatize the validation of these principles.
+Then we’ll see how we continuously validate these principles.

 Case Study: Layered Architecture